MrYamiTsu/Giga-Balatro_Mod/README.md

 - High Risk, High Reward : X6 Mult on High Card, 1/3 chances to destroy the playing card
 - Shredded Ace : Create an Ace at the start of the round and +1 Mult for each Ace
 - Pteranodon : If score hand is a 5, destroy it for 2$ and a Planet
-- Marcos : Each other round, create a Food card
+- Pablo : Each other round, create a Food card

 *Some Joker has secret interaction with other Jokers*

 **Food (New consumable)**
 - Tacos : give 3$
-- Nachos : draw 2 cards
+- Guacamole : draw 2 cards

 ## Additionnals Infos

 If a whole asset is in comment, don't remove it from the comment.
 It's an idea and it make the game crash.

 ## Credits

 - le_dugs for ideas and support
+- frogggy18 for some balance change